Many quantities in epidemiology can be thought of as the time between two events or “delays”. Important examples include:

 is a data.frame

-with the columns case
+with the two columns: case

 and ptime